c3cbot/legacy-c3cbot/README.md

 After that, you can run that command again and bot will go live.

 ## Plugins
-Currently, there's only 3 plugins writen by me:
+Currently, there's 4 plugins writen by me:
 - SimSimi (`/plugins/SimSimi.z3p`)

 -- Main function: Allow users to chat with SimSimi.